What To Look For in a Pet Sitter

 In addition, pet owners may ask pet sitters to do other tasks.

-According to the American Kennel Club, most pet sitters have received first aid and CPR training.
+According to the American Kennel Club, most pet sitters are a great option because they have received first aid and CPR training.

-Additionally, they have a written agreement or contract with payment terms, cancellation, and bad weather clauses, a veterinary release form, and guardianship or emergency contact information.
+Additionally, they offer a new client a written agreement or contract with payment terms, cancellation, and bad weather clauses, a veterinary release form, and guardianship or emergency contact information.

 Checklist When Choosing a Pet Sitter